Naamio/malline/docs/builtins.md

 - `first` - True if this is the first time through the loop
 - `last` - True if this is the last time through the loop
 - `counter` - The current iteration of the loop
+- `length` - The total length of the loop

 ### `if`